 Other critical moments when good communication skills can be taught and demonstrated is during disagreements and sibling arguments.
-Seeing these situations as opportunities for kids to learn will set the stage for kids to gradually develop the communication skills they need.
+Viewing these situations as opportunities for kids to learn will set the stage for them to develop the communication skills they need.

 “Collaborate” is just a fancy word for knowing how to work with others.
 When do kids have an opportunity to work with others?
 When they’re playing.